Nina Juretic, Mario Stipetic

 AR kit is a software that allows the iOS developers to include AR into iPhone apps.
 One of the first apps that included widespread use of this kit is Pokemon Go and Ikea AR app.

-ARCore is a new kit that can bring similar features as AR kit but to Android phones.
+ARCore is a new kit that can bring similar features as an AR kit but to Android phones.
 From the very start, ARCore has been widely used for all sorts of apps.

 AR is considered as one of the two main technologies for the upcoming 10 years developed by Facebook as they presented at F8.